31 Best Eco-Friendly Mattresses: Organic & Non-Toxic

 What are the Benefits of Eco-Friendly Mattresses?

-The key benefits of eco-friendly or organic mattresses over regular synthetic mattresses are that they are significantly less harmful to the environment and your health.
+The key benefits of eco-friendly or organic mattresses over regular synthetic mattresses are that they are significantly less harmful to the environment and contain significantly fewer chemicals.

 What are the Environmental Benefits?